DS-100/sp24/gradproject.md

 ## Checkpoint 2: Mandatory Check-In

 The purpose of this checkpoint is to ensure you are making progress and on schedule to submit the first draft of the project in approximately two weeks time.
-You will be required to make a one-page document summarizing all of your progress so far including your EDA and modeling results and you will have to bring the document to a one-on-one meeting with a staff member.
-The staff member will quickly skim the document and give you guidance on the project as a whole.
+You will be required to make a document summarizing all of your progress so far, including your EDA and modeling results.
+You will be required to submit the report to Gradescope before the meeting.
+The staff member will skim the report before the meeting and give you guidance on the project as a whole.

 <!-- ## Final Project Report
 The project submission should include the following two components, as well as the YouTube video recording (more information to be announced later). -->